GitHubDragonFly/GitHubDragonFly.github.io/README.md

 There is a lot of information and descriptions, some intended for Industrial Automation and some for general or personal use.
 All is good as an educational resource as well.

+Intro video shows how to start using 3D viewers and also how to load model files from a hard drive.
+It was captured by using the free and open source [OBS Studio](https://github.com/obsproject/obs-studio) software.

 # Mozilla Firefox screenshot

 Main Menu Page